2007–08 ISU Junior Grand Prix

 The 2007–08 ISU Junior Grand Prix was the 11th season of the ISU Junior Grand Prix, a series of international junior level competitions organized by the International Skating Union.
 It was the Junior-level complement to the 2007–08 ISU Grand Prix of Figure Skating, which is for Senior-level skaters.
 Skaters competed in the disciplines of men's singles, ladies' singles, pair skating, and ice dance.
 The top skaters from the series met at the Junior Grand Prix Final.

 Competitions

-The locations of the JGP events change yearly.
-In the 2007–08 season, the series was composed of the following events:
+The locations of the JGP events change annually.
+This season, the series included the following events.

 Series notes

-Pairs champions Vera Bazarova / Yuri Larionov were later retroactively disqualified from the Junior Grand Prix Final due to a positive test on a doping sample which Larionov gave before that competition.
+Pairs champions Vera Bazarova and Yuri Larionov were retroactively disqualified from the Junior Grand Prix Final due to a positive test on a doping sample which Larionov had given before the competition.
 All other teams consequently moved up one spot.
-This change caused fourth-place finishers Jessica Rose Paetsch / Jon Nuss to earn a spot on the podium at the Final.
+This change caused fourth-place finishers Jessica Rose Paetsch and Jon Nuss to earn a spot on the podium at the Final.